cyuanjun/SG-TOTO-Analysis/README.md

         ![Num7 Frequency](images/S_Num7_Freq.png)

-    - By using a larger sample size, we can see that the graphs smooths out alot more as the there is lesser noise from randomness due to having a small sample size.
+    - By looking at a larger sample size, we can see that the graphs smooths out alot more as there is lesser noise from the randomness of having a small sample size.
     - Comparing with our graph of actual draws, we can see that it follows the same general pattern, which means there is no bias towards or against certain numbers.
     - This shows that there is no significant deviation from what would be expected from random and fair lottery conditions based on Monte Carlo simulation results.